MaxVRAM/Signifier/README.md

 # MMW Signifier

 > A complete solution for "Signifier", the networked interactive sound & light sculptures.
+Features interactive audio, audio-reactive LEDs, microphone analysis, bluetooth scanning, customisable mappings/automations, API, web interface, Prometheus monitoring and much more.
 Created by Chris Vik in collaboration with <http://office.org.au> for Melbourne Music Week 2021/2022.

-Each of the 15 Signifiers use a **Raspberry Pi 4B (4GB)** fitted with a number of hardware devices to provide interaction with the physical world.
+Each of the 15 Signifiers use a **Raspberry Pi 4B (4GB)** fitted with several hardware devices to provide interaction with the physical world.

 This application manages a suite sensor input modules, **sources**, and output modules, **destinations**.
-A Signifier's behaviour is customisable via a scheduler and value mapping system, which allows total control over the automation and interaction between inputs and outputs, even during run-time.
+A Signifier's behaviour is customisable via a scheduler and value mapping system, which allow total control over the automation and interaction between inputs and outputs, even during run-time.

 ## Project features